red-data-tools/pycall.rb/README.md

 - Ruby 2.4 or later
 - Python 3.7 or later (with shared library)

-## PyCall does not support multi-threaded use officially

-CPython's C-API has GIL acquiring/releasing functions such as `PyGILState_Ensure` and `PyGILState_Release`.
-Programmers can call CPython's C-APIs from outside of Python threads if they manage GIL's state by these functions.
-However, we do not want to officially support the multi-threaded use of PyCall because creating the feature enabling stable multi-threaded use in any situation is too difficult.
-We want to avoid incurring the costs to support such use cases.

 ## Note for pyenv users

 pycall.rb requires Python's shared library (e.g. `libpython3.7m.so`).